Important information about the coronavirus COVID-19

 The Birth Place:

 - 2 visitors at a time, in addition to 1 support person (the support person does not count as a visitor).
-Additional visitors are permitted if they are the siblings of the infant.
+Additional visitors are allowed, but only if they are siblings of the infant.
+There is no age restriction for siblings, but all other visitors must be age 18 or older.

 Iredell Physician Network practices, Iredell Mooresville, Iredell Urgent Care: